-To be considered timely, the full application must be submitted in JustGrants by the JustGrants application deadline.
+To be considered timely, the full application must be submitted in JustGrants by the JustGrants application deadline which is March 22, 2022, at 8:59 p.m.
+ET.

-Note: If internet access is not available to submit an application electronically, contact the Response Center at 800-421-6770 no later than Friday, February 26, 2021, to request instructions on how to submit an application using alternative means.
+Note: If internet access is not available to submit an application electronically, contact the Response Center at 800-421-6770 no later than Friday, February 15, 2022, to request instructions on how to submit an application using alternative means.

-If an applicant experiences unforeseen Grants.gov or JustGrants technical issues beyond its control that prevent it from submitting its application by the deadline, the applicant must email the JustGrants Service Desk (JustGrants.Support@usdoj.gov) and the Response Center (tribalgrants@usdoj.gov) within 24 hours after the application deadline.
+If an applicant experiences unforeseen Grants.gov or JustGrants technical issues beyond its control that prevent it from submitting its application by the deadline, the applicant must email the JustGrants Service Desk (JustGrants.Support@usdoj.gov) and the Response Center (tribalgrants@usdoj.gov) prior to the close of the solicitation.
+Applicants MUST obtain a ticket number (from the Just Grants Service Desk) for reference.
+A request for a technical waiver cannot be requested prior to the closing night of the solicitation and deadline extensions cannot be granted.
+Please see the Late Submission section for more details on this process.